TulaneIntroDataScience/TulaneIntroDataScience.github.io/README.md

 * *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython* Wes McKinney, O'Reilly Media, 2017.
 Code and notebooks but not text available on [GitHub](https://github.com/wesm/pydata-book)
 * *Data Science from Scratch: First Principles with Python*, Joel Grus.
 O’Reilly Media, 2015.
 Code but not text available on [GitHub](https://github.com/joelgrus/data-science-from-scratch)
 * *Introduction to Machine Learning with Python: A Guide for Data Scientists*, Andreas C. Müller and Sarah Guido, O'Reilly Media, 2016.
 Code but not text available on [GitHub](https://github.com/amueller/introduction_to_ml_with_python)

+These books come from a more statistical background and are mainly taught in R, however, they are considered to be some of the best texts for Statistics and Data Science.
+The first is an introduction, the second is appropiate for a graduate course.
+* *An Introduction to Statistical Learning with Applications in R.* Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+Springer.
+Available online for free at the [authors website](http://faculty.marshall.usc.edu/gareth-james/ISL/).
+* *The Elements of Statistical Learning: Data Mining, Inference, and Prediction.* Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
+Springer.
+Available online for free at the [authors website](https://web.stanford.edu/~hastie/ElemStatLearn/).

 Some Fun readings about Data Science and some key figures.
 * [John W. Tukey: His Life and Professional Contributions](https://cmsc320.github.io/files/tukey.pdf).
 David R. Brillinger.
 The Annals of Statistics Vol 30, No. 6, 2002.